n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 consonants will usually be followed by a "Halant" glyph, with the exception of two special-case consonants.

   - "Khanda Ta" (`U+09CE`) is a "dead" consonant variant of "Ta", meaning that it carries no inherent vowel, therefore no "Halant" follows it.
   - The sequences "Halant,Ya" (`U+09CD`,`U+09AF`) and "Halant,Yya"
     (`U+09CD`,`U+09DF`) both trigger the "Yaphala" form.
-"Yaphala" acts as a modifier to the pronunciation of the preceding vowel.
+"Yaphala" behaves like a modifier to the pronunciation of the preceding vowel, despite the fact that it is formed from a consonant.
+Because the "Halant" precedes the consonant when forming the "Yaphala", no "Halant" follows it.

 #### 2.8: Mark tagging ####

 Eighth, all marks must be tagged with the same positioning tag as the closest preceding non-mark character, so that they move together during the sorting step.

 <!--- EXCEPTION: Uniscribe does NOT move a halant with a preceding -->
 <!--left-matra.
 HarfBuzz follows suit, for compatibility reasons. --->